kbolek/bomberman_uec2/README.md

 ## Introduction

 This project is realized as part of UEC2 course by Dominik Chat and Krzysztof Bolek.
-This is a modification of oldschool game named ,,Bomberman" based on Basys3 FPGA Board and MicroBlaze processor design using the Vivado (**2019.2 version**).
-In this project it is used Vivado IP integrator to build a processor design, and then debug the design with the **Vitis** - unified software platform and the Vivado Integrated Logic Analyzer.
+This is a modification of old school game named ,, Bomberman" based on Basys3 FPGA Board and MicroBlaze processor design using the Vivado (**2019.2 version**).
+In this project, it is used Vivado IP integrator to build a processor design, and then debug the design with the **Vitis** - unified software platform and the Vivado Integrated Logic Analyzer.

  What is the MicroBlaze Processor?